[updated on January 23, 2019]

 - Vitamins, bring your favorite multi, or double down on the Vitamin C. Emergen-C helped me stay well when my classmates in Russia went down one by one with a cold.

 - Wellness Tablets, this is always in my arsenal after I got strep throat last summer in San Francisco and couldn’t get to a doctor.
-I took six everyday, vitamin C, gargled saltwater, and my secret weapon…
+They also make wellness drops which are my new favorite way to take this potent sickness fighter.
+If I feel the slightest hint of sickness coming on, I do several of these everyday, vitamin C, gargled salt water, and my secret weapon…

 - Oregano Oil, this stuff is a so strong it’ll burn your skin so be careful.
 Nature’s antibiotic, this kicked strep throat’s ass in California and knocked a cold on it’s knees in the Middle East.
 I never leave home without this little bottle (put it in its own Ziploc – you do NOT want this to leak, it is crazy strong!).
 At the first sign of feeling sick, take four droplets along with a teaspoon of “carrier” oil (like olive oil) three times a day.